 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Greek adventure!
+Explore all our Greece tours here, and we hope this guide will be enlightening as you plan your next great adventure!